-Piran is one of my favorite places in Slovenia.
+Piran is one of my favorite places in Slovenia and has wide range of things to do.
 Known for its Venetian architecture and viewpoints it is a place not to be missed.
 The Slovenian coastline is only 46.6km (29 miles) but just like everywhere else in Slovenia, don’t let the size fool you.
 Slovenia is very talented in cultivating these special places that are allowed to be unapologetically themselves.

 Piran is part of Slovenian Istria, which is the northern part of the Istrian Peninsula and also part of the Primorska region of Slovenia.
 It is a bilingual municipality which means you will see and hear both Slovenian and Italian.

 Ljubljana – Piran

 Car: The easiest way is to drive!
 It takes about 1 hour 30 minutes depending on traffic.
 Do be extremely mindful that this route can be very congested on the weekends during warm weekends and summer months.
 Slovenians flock to the seaside in numbers and this is also a similar route to Croatia.

 You can not drive through Piran, there is a parking garage (Fornače 23).
 From here you can take a free bus from the top of the garage, or inside the garage take the elevator down and walk out towards the seaside, it’s a nice walk along the coast.

 Bus: There are several bus companies that run this route but it will take almost 3 hours but only cost 4-18€.
 You can use Rome2rio to check times and cost.

 Shuttle: GoOpti – my usual recommendations for transport around Slovenia.
 My best advice is to book in advance though and the more flexible you are, the cheaper the cost.